brightway-lca/brightway-documentation/sphinx/source/faq/data.md

 ::::

-## How do I change the location of my data directory?
+## How do I change my data directory?

 You can specify a custom data directory path by setting the environment variable `BRIGHTWAY2_DIR`.
 Brightway will raise an `OSError` if this is not a writable directory.